Arjuna asteroid

 The Arjuna asteroids (also known as "Arjunas") are a dynamical group of asteroids in the Solar System.
 Arjunas are near-Earth objects (NEOs) whose orbits are very Earth-like in character, having low inclination, orbital periods close to one year, and low eccentricity.
-The group is named after Arjuna, a central hero in Hindu epic Mahabharata.
-The definition is somewhat vague and overlaps the definition of the four well-established Apollo, Amor, Aten and Atira groups.
+The group is named after Arjuna, a central hero in the Mahabharata.
+The definition overlaps the definition of the Apollo, Amor, Aten and Atira groups.
 They constitute a dynamically cold group of small NEOs that experience repeated trappings in the 1:1 mean-motion resonance with the Earth.

 Members

-Potential members of the Arjuna group with their Apollo (APO) or Aten (ATE) group classification in parenthesis, include:
+Potential members of the Arjuna group with their Apollo (APO) or Aten (ATE) group classification in parentheses, include: